cardgdev/CustomEditorProvider_SimpleExample/README.md

 # About

-The simplest possible CustomEditorProvider example.
+The simplest possible vscode extension CustomEditorProvider example.
 The [official example](https://github.com/microsoft/vscode-extension-samples/tree/main/custom-editor-sample) is complex and does a poor job advancing new users from 0 to 1.

 # Usage